-- 1) Preservation of in-kind habitat shall occur at a minimum ratio of 2 acre:1 acre. - 2) Areas designated for preservation shall be maximized within identified protection areas, such as sensitive habitats within Habitat Connectivity Easement Areas.
+- 1) Preservation of in-kind habitat shall occur at a minimum ratio of 2 acre:1 acre. - Areas designated for preservation shall be maximized within identified protection areas, such as sensitive habitats within Habitat Connectivity Easement Areas.
 Sensitive habitats within the Open Space Combining District that are not required to mitigate for impacts to POU resulting from vineyard development approved in the 2009 FEIR may be used for the purpose of this mitigation. - 3) Preservation of in-kind habitat that occurs within residential lots shall occur only within open space prohibited from development (including landscaping and agricultural uses) by the Design Guidelines, or through the establishment of habitat easements within the residential lots.
 Preservation of sensitive habitat for the purposes of mitigation that occurs within deed-restricted open space shall be identified within the deed restriction and shall prohibit the development of that area identified for preservation.
 Preservation within deed-restrictions shall be preserved in perpetuity as a condition of the deed. - 4) Areas that area preserved for in-kind habitat that occur outside of residential lots, Habitat Connectivity Easement Areas, and the Open Space Combining District shall be avoided during future phases of development.
 Should unavoidable impacts to in-kind habitat preservation areas occur during future phases of construction, those impacts shall be subject to additional compensatory actions set forth in this mitigation.
-Should insufficient habitat occur to offset future impacts, a compensatory habitat restoration, enhancement, and/or creation mitigation measure shall be prepared and approved by the County prior to on the ground impacts of future development phases. - Those areas selected for preservation shall be provided on a map to the County and approved by the County.
+Should insufficient habitat occur to offset future impacts, a compensatory habitat restoration, enhancement, and/or creation mitigation measure shall be prepared and approved by the County prior to on the ground impacts of future development phases. - 5) Those areas selected for preservation shall be provided on a map to the County and approved by the County.

+Preservation of in-kind habitat shall be the preferred method of mitigation when possible.
 The Applicant may additionally satisfy the 2:1 mitigation ratio through restoration, creation, and/ or enhancement of in-kind habitat.
-Mitigation performed through restoration, creation, or enhancement shall be monitored for a minimum of three years by a qualified biologist.
+"In-kind" requires that habitats meet the classification criteria of their respective vegetative community as defined during the appropriate biological surveys.
+Mitigation performed through restoration, creation, or enhancement shall be monitored for a minimum of five years by a qualified biologist.
 The biologist shall prepare an annual report on the status of mitigation activities along with adaptive management recommendations as necessary.
 These reports shall be maintained by the Applicant and available to agencies upon request.
 Success criteria shall be as follows and shall require additional years of monitoring and management should mitigation fail to meet success criteria:

-- Purple needlegrass and native grasslands shall achieve a percent native plant cover that meets or exceeds that of the habitat impacted.
-Non-sensitive grasslands and herb-dominated habitat types are suitable for restoration and creation activities. - Musk-brush chaparral shall be restored in non-sensitive suitable habitat.
-Mitigation shall occur at a 2:1 acre ratio and shall achieve a 75 percent acreage establishment.
-The monitoring biologist shall consider percent cover, species
+Purple needlegrass and native grasslands shall achieve a percent native plant cover that meets or exceeds that of the habitat impacted.
+Non-sensitive grasslands and herb-dominated habitat types are suitable for restoration and creation activities.

 The applicant shall ensure that sensitive habitats are avoided as described in Mitigation Measure 3.4-15, and where avoidance is not feasible, implement mitigation described in Mitigation Measure 3.4-15.
-(Use Permit and TM COAs)The County shall review and approve mitigations prior to on the ground impacts of future development phases
+(Use Permit and TM COAs)The County shall review and approve mitigations prior to on the ground impacts of future development phases.